DDoS/Golite/doc/report.md

 a utility interface `SourcePositioned` was created. `Symbol` implements this interface, which provides helper methods for printing out position information.

-We have 3 kinds of symbols:
+We have three kinds of symbols:

 1. `DeclaredType` is used for type declarations.
 While type declarations are normally always aliases, this isn't the case for the pre-declared basic types in the universal context.
 For this reason, the